-The precautionary principle has also been criticized because its vague definition can produce arbitrariness in the risk targeting, and in the measures adopted.
+The precautionary principle has also been criticized because its vague definition can produce arbitrariness in the risk targeting, and in the measures adopted.80

 It also gives a huge level of discretion to the authorities to adopt measures against products or activities.
 This discretion could be reduced in the European Union by applying the principle of proportionality.
-But if the EU Courts recognize the principle of precedence - the protection of public health, safety and the environment take precedence over economic interests - then the role of the principle of proportionality is very limited.
+But if the EU Courts recognize the principle of precedence81 - the protection of public health, safety and the environment take precedence over economic interests - then the role of the principle of proportionality is very limited.
 In other words, the principle of precedence interpreted in an absolute form - as zero risk in every case - is incompatible with the principle of proportionality.
 According to the EU interpretation of the precautionary principle in some judgments, decision makers should spend a lot of money to avoid insignificant risks.
 This interpretation could impoverish our countries while making us fight against unpredictable and improbable risks without truly contributing to the improvement of health, and would restrict certain fundamental rights, such as those of industry.

-- 77 See Recuerda, M.A., "Autorizaciones administrativas y presumción del riesgo en el Derecho alimentario europeo el caso de los nuevos alimentos".
+- 74 Cass R. Sunstein, Law of Fear, op.cit. - 75 Gabriel Calzada et al., "The Precautionary Principle: A High Risk Principle", Economic Affairs, September 2005. - 76 Nancy Myers, "The Rise of the Precautionary Principle", Multinational Motor, September 2004. - 77 See Recuerda, M.A., "Autorizaciones administrativas y presumción del riesgo en el Derecho alimentario europeo el caso de los nuevos alimentos".
 Revista Española de Derecho Europeo, 31. - 78 John Entine, Let Them Eat Precaution, How Politics is Undermining the Genetic Revolution in Agriculture, (2006). - 79 John Graham and Jonathan Wiener, Risk Versus Risk: Tradeoff in Protecting Health and the Environment, (1995). - 80 Gary E. Marchant and Kenneth L. Mossman, Arbitrary and Capricious, (2005). - 81 Cases C-180/96 R United Kingdom v Commission [1996] and C-183/95 Affish [1997].

-Giandomenico Majone, op.cit.
+72 Giandomenico Majone, op.cit.

-The European Commission has been criticized by some supporters of the precautionary principle for the introduction of the costbenefit analysis.
+73 The European Commission has been criticized by some supporters of the precautionary principle for the introduction of the costbenefit analysis.